 Use of picnic tables is free of charge and they cannot be reserved.
 Unreserved picnic shelters are available free of charge on a first-come, first-served basis.
 However, the shelters are very popular, so reservations are strongly suggested.

 A swim area is located in the south area of the park at the end of State Park Road near an accessible fishing pier and the pier picnic area.
 The complex includes a 125-yard-long sand beach, parking area and bathhouse with concession stand, restrooms, changing stalls, warm showers and lockers.
-The concession stand is open daily as staffing allows and offers drinks, ice cream and snacks.
-The park charges a fee to swim only when lifeguards are present.
-The beach operates from April to October from 10am to 5:30pm.
+Lifeguard service and locker rooms are only offered from 10am to 5:30pm from Memorial Day weekend until Labor Day.
+The concession stand is also open daily from Memorial Day weekend until Labor Day as staffing allows.
+The concession stand offers drinks, ice cream and snacks.
+The park charges a fee to swim only when lifeguards are on duty.
 For more information see the Fees/FAQs/Rules page.